gingerbread house on Christmas tree

 Do You Need Christmas Decoration Inspiration?

 Good morning!
 Are you decorating for Christmas yet or need a tad more Christmas decoration inspiration to get started?
 I am with you!
-Today, I am so happy to be part of a group of blogging friends who are sharing their Christmas decorating inspiration.

 If you are like me, I could just look through Christmas decorating ideas all day long.